-Within this low-relief landscape, the two landmarks of the Church and the Rock stand on a locally prominent ridgeline; still dominant in wider views of the Village, their intervisibility, their relationship to the Village itself, is being increasingly threatened by new development.
-The setting of the Rock in particular has already been compromised by recent development.
+Within this low-relief landscape, the two landmarks of the church and the Rock stand on a locally prominent ridgeline; still dominant in wider views of the village, their intervisiblity, their relationship to the village itself, is being increasingly threatened by new development.
+The setting of the Rock in particular is under serious threat from increased development.